microsoft/vscode-cmake-tools/docs/build.md

 Environment variables are inherited from the calling Visual Studio Code process, with additional variables from the [cmake.buildEnvironment](cmake-settings.md#cmake-settings) and [cmake.environment](cmake-settings.md#cmake-settings) settings.

-If you are using a [Visual Studio Kit](kits.md#visual-Studio), CMake Tools runs the build with the appropriate environment variables set to build with the chosen version of Visual Studio, much like how it sets these environment variables when [configuring](configure.md#how-cmake-tools-configures).
+If you are using a [Visual Studio Kit](kits.md#visual-Studio), CMake Tools runs the build with the appropriate environment variables set to build with the chosen version of Visual Studio, much like how it sets these environment variables during [the CMakeTools configure step](configure.md#the-cmake-tools-configure-step).

 ## Clean build